 - 10.1 The SOAU conducts comprehensive psychological assessments within the early stages of sentencing to assist in 'whole of sentence' case management planning for identified sexual and violent offenders.
-The rationale of a 'front-end' assessment is to increase opportunity for motivational enhancement and channel offenders into appropriate programs in a timely fashion prior to their earliest possible release date. - 10.2 Since 2007 all newly sentenced SORC offenders have been automatically referred to the SOAU.
-Offenders are also identified for assessment by (a) referral directly from Serious Offenders Review Council, (b) referral from the Commissioner CSNSW (generally via the High Risk Offenders Assessment Committee) and (c) monthly data received from Corporate Research Evaluation and Statistics (CRES) flagging newly sentenced sexual and violent offenders.
+The rationale of a 'front-end' assessment is to increase opportunity for motivational enhancement and channel offenders into appropriate programs in a timely fashion prior to their earliest possible release date. - 10.2 Since 2007 all newly sentenced SORC offenders were automatically referred to the SOAU.
+However from July 2020 the referral process changed, with SORC referring offenders for assessment or case plan review on a case-by case basis.
+Offenders are also identified for assessment by (a) referral from the Commissioner CSNSW (generally via the High Risk Offenders Assessment Committee) and (b) monthly data received from Corporate Research Evaluation and Statistics (CRES) flagging newly sentenced sexual and violent offenders.